jeremenichelli/jeremenichelli.github.io/_posts/2016-08-05-building-a-component-based-app-polymer.md

 ---
 title: Building a component based app with&nbsp;Polymer
 resume: Developers have been trying to find a solution to architecture on complex web applications.
-The most recent answer to that are components, divide the interface in smaller and autonomous blocks to conquer maintainability and scalability.
+The most recent answer to that are components, divide an interface in smaller and autonomous blocks to conquer maintainability and scalability.
 ---

-_This writing belongs to a serie of articles about using components with [Vue][vue-article], [React][react-article] and [Angular 2][angular-article]._
+In this case I will go through my thoughts and feelings on developing a web application using [Polymer][polymer], a library written by Google developers built on top of native web technologies.

-In this case I will go through my thoughts and feelings on developing components using [Polymer][polymer], a library written by Google developers built on top of native web technologies.
+_This writing belongs to a serie of articles about using components with [Vue][vue-article], [React][react-article], Polymer and [Angular 2][angular-article]._

 ## Introduction to Polymer